ee-uet/UETRV-PCore/README.md

     make sim-verilate-linux

-The output is logged to the `uart_logdata.txt` file (available at ./sdk/), with selected logs listed below.
+The output is logged to the `uart_logdata.log` file, with selected logs listed below.

 ```
 OpenSBI v0.9